JoeMcCaffrey/AWSRetrieve/README.md

 To parse multiple tags, create an array of tags inside of the .json file and add a loop to the function getSortInstances function multiple times.

-To output more metadata about the instance, change the printOut function to index the instance.
+To output more meta data about the instance, change the printOut function to index the instance.